Master's program

 Moodle

-Intended Learning Outcomes: Learn the fundamentals, operating principles, and system architectures of simple microprocessors and become familiar with commercially available designs.
-Representation of information for microprocessors, structure and operation of arithmetic units, routing units and ALUs; basic structure of a microprocessor, system bus interface, timing, address decoding, addressing techniques.
-Learn design of microprocessor based systems (especially design, modeling and implementation).
+Intended learning outcomes: Learn the basics, functional principles and system architectures of simple microprocessors and become familiar with commercially available designs.
+Presentation of information for microprocessors, structure and mode of operation of arithmetic units, control units and ALUs; basic structure of a microprocessor, system bus interface, time behavior, address decoding, addressing techniques.
+Learning the design of microprocessor-based systems (in particular design, modeling and implementation)

 Period